LATEST STORIES:

 Last year’s budget saw a tax hike of 5.6 per cent and 2024 saw a bump of nearly 5.8 per cent.

-The City is inviting residents to share their priorities starting on Monday until Oct.
-10.
+The City of Hamilton is inviting residents to share their priorities starting on Monday until Oct.
+10, with several budget consultation meetings to be held around the city later this year.

 READ MORE: Coke Bottling Canada invests $8M in Hamilton plant